juliandduque/boggle/README.md

 Want to contribute?

 Feel free to use this code!
-The most problematic piece is the GUI, it would be nice to merge it from Java.x.swing to something like GWIT so it can be implemented online.
+The most problematic piece is the GUI, it would be nice to merge it from Java.x.swing to something like GWIT so it can be implemented online regardless of platform.